browserengineering/book/book/accessibility.md

 The underlying reasons for using these accessibility tools were temporary; but other uses may last longer, or be permanent.
-I'm ever-grateful, for example, for [curb cuts][curb-cut], which make it much more convenient to go on walks with a stroller, something I'll be doing for years to come.[^toddler-curb-cut] And there's a good chance that, like many of my relatives, my eyesight will worsen as I age and I'll need to set my computer to a permanently larger text size.
+I'm ever-grateful, for example, for [curb cuts][curb-cut], which make it much more convenient to go on walks with a stroller.[^toddler-curb-cut] And there's a good chance that, like many of my relatives, my eyesight will worsen as I age and I'll need to set my computer to a permanently larger text size.
 For more severe and permanent disabilities, there are advanced tools like [screen readers][screen-reader].[^for-now] These take time to learn and use effectively, but are transformative for those who need them.

 [curb-cut]: https://en.wikipedia.org/wiki/Curb_cut

-[^toddler-curb-cut]: And when my son grows a bit and starts walking on
+[^toddler-curb-cut]: And even though my son has now started walking on
-    his own, he'll likely still be small enough that walking up a curb without a curb cut will be difficult for him.
+    his own, he's still small enough that walking up a curb without a curb cut is difficult for him.

 [screen-reader]: https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-products/screen-readers

-[^for-now]: For now, that is---perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages.
+[^for-now]: Perhaps software assistants will become more widespread as technology improves, mediating between the user and web pages, and will one day no longer primarily be an accessibility technology.
 Password managers and form autofill agents are already somewhat like this.

-Accessibility covers the whole spectrum, from minor accommodations to support for advanced accessibility tools like screen readers.[^moral] But a key lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforeseen by the tool's
+Accessibility covers the whole spectrum, from minor accommodations to advanced accessibility tools.[^moral]
+But a key lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforeseen by the tool's